awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-adding-checkpoints-instance-refresh.md

 + After a checkpoint is reached, the overall percentage complete doesn't display the latest status until after the instances finish warming up\.

   For example, assume that your Auto Scaling group has 10 instances\.
 Your checkpoint percentages are `[20,50]` with a checkpoint delay of 15 minutes and a minimum healthy percentage of 80 percent\.
 Your group makes the following replacements:
-  + 0:00: Two old instances are replaced with new ones\.
+  + 0:00: Two earlier instances are replaced with new ones\.
   + 0:10: Two new instances finish warming up\.
-  + 0:25: Two old instances are replaced with new ones\. \(To maintain the minimum healthy percentage, only two instances are replaced\.\)
+  + 0:25: Two earlier instances are replaced with new ones\. \(To maintain the minimum healthy percentage, only two instances are replaced\.\)
   + 0:35: Two new instances finish warming up\.
-  + 0:35: One old instance is replaced with a new one\.
+  + 0:35: One earlier instance is replaced with a new one\.
   + 0:45: One new instance finishes warming up\.

   At 0:35, the operation stops launching new instances\.
 The percentage complete doesn't accurately reflect the number of completed replacements yet \(50 percent\), because the new instance isn't done warming up\.
 After the new instance completes its warm\-up period at 0:45, the percentage complete shows 50 percent\.
 + Because checkpoints are based on percentages, the number of instances to replace changes with the size of the group\.
 When a scale\-out activity occurs and the size of the group increases, an in\-progress operation could reach a checkpoint again\.
 If that happens, Amazon EC2 Auto Scaling sends another notification and repeats the wait time between checkpoints before continuing\.
 + It's possible to skip a checkpoint under certain circumstances\.
 For example, suppose that your Auto Scaling group has two instances and your checkpoint percentages are `[10,40,100]`\.
 After the first instance is replaced, Amazon EC2 Auto Scaling calculates that 50 percent of the group was replaced\.
 Because 50 percent is higher than the first two checkpoints, it skips the first checkpoint \(`10`\) and sends a notification for the second checkpoint \(`40`\)\.
 + Canceling the operation stops any further replacements from being made\.
 If you cancel the operation or it fails before reaching the last checkpoint, any instances that were already replaced are not rolled back to their previous configuration\.
-+ For a partial refresh, when you rerun the operation, Amazon EC2 Auto Scaling doesn't restart from the point of the last checkpoint, nor does it stop when only the old instances are replaced\.
-However, it targets old instances for replacement first, before targeting new instances\.
++ For a partial refresh, when you rerun the operation, Amazon EC2 Auto Scaling doesn't restart from the point of the last checkpoint, nor does it stop when only the earlier instances are replaced\.
+However, it targets earlier instances for replacement first, before targeting new instances\.

 ## Enable checkpoints \(console\)<a name="enable-checkpoints-console"></a>